xiaofeng94/RefineDNet-for-dehazing/README.md

 ...
 ```
 ## Quick test on real-world images
-1. Download the pretrained model on BeDDE.
+1. Download the pretrained model on RESIDE-unpaired (see above).

 2. Run the following command from <RefineDNet_root>.
 ```